 - MPO Testing: How to Get Started

 While the use of MPO in fiber networks is not something new, its adoption is becoming increasingly common today.
-As indicated in the VIAVI industry survey: Navigating MPO Waters, the majority of respondents expect the use of MPO in fiber networks to grow by over 20% in the next 3 years.
+The majority of respondents expect the use of MPO in fiber networks to grow by over 20% in the next 3 years.
 This rapid growth means it is imperative that both network owner-operators as well as contractors and technicians stay educated on market trends and best practices.
 The wide variety of new concepts, terms, architectures, and test methods for MPO can be intimidating, but it doesn’t have to be.

 To keep things simple, some may think adopting new tools and workflows is unnecessary.
 After all, if it’s not broken, why fix it, right?
 While early adopters of new technologies have to count the cost of the time and energy it takes to learn or relearn new methods, the time eventually comes when new methods become best practices.
 For fiber networks using MPO technology, that time is now.
 Simply put, well-educated contractors have more opportunity to generate business.
 Owner operators need to be aware of industry changes, too.
 There’s no reason they should risk working with contractors who use tools and systems that could negatively impact the overall cost or quality of their networks.